nginxinc/nginx-basics-workshops/lab1/readme.md

     # Check for nginx packages installed
     apk info -vv |grep nginx

-    # What nginx process are running?
+    # What nginx processes are running?
     ps aux |grep nginx

-    # Check TOP for resource usage
+    # Check Linux TOP for resource usage
     top -n 1

     # Which TCP Ports are being used by NGINX ?